 Likewise Homer’s account of Odysseus sailing his ship between the sea monsters Scylla and Charybdis resonates with anyone who has had to thread their life between two terrible choices and find a way through.

 Scientific Truth certainly has its place.
 But there are other kinds of Truths that are better expressed with metaphors than equations.
-(And arguably mathematical equations are a very specific kind of metaphor.)
+(And arguably equations are a very specific kind of metaphor.)

 Which gives insight to the verse in the Bible: “All these things spake Jesus unto the multitude in parables; and without a parable spake he not unto them.”
 (Matt 13:34)